 Talk to us today about how you can reach out and connect with your people with our In-Touch tool.

-In 2020, we all faced difficulties associated with the COVID-19 pandemic.
+In 2020 and unfortunately through the first 6 months of 2021 we have all faced difficulties with the COVID-19 pandemic.
 Australian research in particular talks about the increased prevalence of depression and anxiety symptoms in individuals who have never had mental health diagnosis before (Dawel, et al, 2020).

-With this finding in mind, it’s a timely reminder that perhaps we all need to a little more to look after our wellbeing in 2021.
+With this finding in mind, it’s a timely reminder that perhaps we all need to do a little more to look after our wellbeing.

 The “five ways to wellbeing” is one of the more simple, yet well-researched frameworks to enhance our psychological and emotional wellbeing.
 Developed in 2008 by the NEF (New Economics Foundation) this framework was established through research spanning 400 scientific articles on the concept of wellbeing.